jogoodma/homology-explorer/docs/proposal.md

   - [Sigma](https://sigmajs.org)
   - [Vega](https://vega.github.io/vega/)

-Web based network tools have limitations on the number of nodes and edges they can support before the tool becomes unusable.
+Web based network tools have limitations on the number of nodes and edges they can support before degradation of performance impacts usability.
 These limitations are mostly determined by the underlying technology used for painting the networks (SVG, Canvas, or WebGL).
 With these limitations in mind, each of these tools will need to be evaluated in the context of the finalized mockup and scale of the datasets before one is selected.

 ### Network Analysis Implementation